plant-genomics/training/docs/modules/chloroplast_assembly.md

 * There are two outputs: a <fn>fasta</fn> file and a <fn>changes</fn> file.
 * What is in the <fn>changes</fn> file?
 * Re-name the fasta output file <fn>polished-assembly.fasta</fn>
-* Find and run the tool called "Fasta statistics" on this file.
+* Find and run the tool called "Fasta statistics" on the original flye assembly and the polished version.

 !!! note ""